 - In-ear headphones that form a tight seal to prevent sound from "getting in" and interrupting your music.

-Benefits of noise-canceling headphones
+Benefits of noise-cancelling headphones

 After all, if you’re home alone, you can hear your refrigerator humming or your air conditioner turning on and off.
 Even at the library, there’s an ambient rustle of others turning pages and pulling books from shelves.

 And so on.
-High quality noise-canceling headphones erase virtually all of those noises.
+High quality noise-cancelling headphones erase virtually all of those noises.
 You’re left with a state of sonic solitude As a result, you can engage with your music – and only your music – without sacrificing any aspect of the listening experience.

-Aside from the joys of immersive listening, here’s another reason to consider noise-canceling headphones: saving your hearing.
+Aside from the joys of immersive listening, here’s another reason to consider noise-cancelling headphones: saving your hearing.
 According to audiologists, listening through headphones at over 80 decibels can increase the risk of hearing loss.